-But interestingly didn't have to hunt for an egg free waffle recipe because I had borrowed Vegan Brunch by Isa Chandra Moskowitz weeks back from the library and as the name implies, the book has an amazing collection of vegan recipes of classic American brunch dishes.
-Pancakes, waffles, omelettes, frittatas, muffins!
+But interestingly didn't have to hunt for an egg-free waffle recipe because I had borrowed Vegan Brunch by Isa Chandra Moskowitz weeks back from the library and as the name implies, the book has an amazing collection of vegan recipes of classic American brunch dishes.
+Pancakes, waffles, omelets, frittatas, muffins!
 You name it, she has got it!

 I did not look for a waffles recipe anywhere else because I knew that this one too will turn out perfect just like her vegan banana bread.

 I followed her recipe to make vegan waffles from scratch exactly but for substituting few ingredients to make use of what I had in my pantry.